gabors-data-analysis/gabors-data-analysis.github.io/_pages/overleaf-users.md

 **Data Analysis for Business, Economics, and Policy** by Gábor Békés (Central European University, Austria and CEPR, UK) and Gábor Kézdi (ISR, University of Michigan, USA), Cambridge University Press, 744 pages, May, 2021.

 ## The slideshow
+An [Overleaf](https://www.overleaf.com/) folder contains the slides for the Békés-Kézdi Data Analysis textbook.

+1. It includes graphs and tables.
--   There is a slideshow for each chapter, it has been used at Gabor B's CEU classes.
+2. There is a slideshow for each chapter, it has been used at Gabor B's CEU classes.
--   The figures folder include all tables and graphs
+3. The figures folder include all tables and graphs

-## HOW TO ACCESS

-1. An overleaf folder contains the slides for the Békés-Kézdi Data Analysis textbook, including graphs and tables.
-2. This is read-only.
-So please make a copy for yourself, and then you can edit it.
-3.  **If you agree, just email me and send a link to your course or syllabus, and I grant you access.** (No need to sign anything.)
-4. Your TAs may also use your access.

 ## USER AGREEMENT

+**Use it freely, give credit, and do not share.**

 1. You may use the slideshows in any way you wish, you can edit the slides, use bits from it, etc.